Luka-DV/Cocktail-finder/README.md

 # Cocktail Finder

-Cocktail Finder is a simple web application for searching and discovering cocktails using TheCocktailDB API.
+Cocktail Finder is a simple web application for searching and discovering cocktails using [TheCocktailDB APIs](https://www.thecocktaildb.com/api.php).
 Whether you're looking for a specific cocktail, feeling lucky, or searching by ingredient, this app has you covered.

 ## Features